handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 ## Configure sorting

-Configure the sort UI, set an initial sort order, and implement your own compare function.
+You can configure the sort UI, set an initial sort order, and implement your own compare function.

 By default:
 - Sorting is enabled for all columns.